 Policy advisory research & outreach

-N. Holvoet is involved in various projects of university development cooperation, including the institutional collaboration with Mzumbe University (Tanzania), south initiative on gender & intrahousehold time allocation & health (Uganda), IOB going global project with Mzumbe University (Tanzania), promoter of various ICP and VLADOC scholars.
+N. Holvoet is involved in various projects of university development cooperation, including the institutional collaboration with Mzumbe University (Tanzania), south initiative on gender & intrahousehold time allocation & health (Uganda), south initiative on gender & climate change (Ethiopia), IOB going global project with Mzumbe University (Tanzania), promoter of various ICP and VLADOC scholars.

 She is a member of various professional organizations including the European Evaluation Society, International Development Evaluation Association, European Association of Development Research (co-convenor of the gender and development group) and Vlaams Evaluatieplatform (co-founding member).

 She has published in various publication outlets, both nationally (in Dutch) and internationally.
-Publications include chapters in international peer-reviewed books, policy advisory reports, policy briefs and articles in international peer-reviewed journals (amongst others in Evaluation and Program Planning, Evaluation, The International Journal of Theory, Research and Practice, World Development, Climate and Change, Journal of Modern African Studies, Development and Change, Feminist Economics, Development Policy Review, Journal of International Women’s Studies, Public Administration and Development, American Journal of Evaluation, Health Policy and Planning).
+Publications include chapters in international peer-reviewed books, policy advisory reports, policy briefs and articles in international peer-reviewed journals (amongst others in Evaluation and Program Planning, Evaluation, The International Journal of Theory, Research and Practice, World Development, Climate and Change, Journal of Modern African Studies, Development and Change, Feminist Economics, Development Policy Review, Violence against Women, Sustainability, Commonwealth Journal of Local Governance, Water International, Journal of International Women’s Studies, Environmental Management, New Directives for Evaluation, Public Administration and Development, American Journal of Evaluation, Health Policy and Planning).
 For an overview of all publications, please see 'publications'.